Deletion-contraction triangles for Hausel-Proudfoot varieties: Comparisons

 Both spaces $\Bet$ and $\Dol$ have a single $\uu$ fixed point, with image $0_\Bet$ and $0_\Dol$ respectively.
 By the differentiable slice theorem, the fibration near a small neighborhood of $0_\Bet$ (or $0_\Dol$) is equivariantly diffeomorphic to that given by a linear circle action on the unit ball in $\R^4$.
 We have seen that our actions have no nontrivial stabilizers away from the fixed point; it follows from this that the circle acts by the identity character, its inverse, or a sum of these.
 In any case, in the coordinates of our descriptions of both of these spaces, the $\U_1$ action around the fixed point was explicitly given in complex coordinates as $(x, y) \mapsto (\tau x, \tau^{-1} y)$.

-The above argument suffices to establish that {\em some} map $\kappa$ lifts to an equivariant embedding.
-To see that this is true for the specific map given (or indeed, any homotopy equivalence carrying $0_\Dol \to 0_\Bet$), it suffices to note that if $\R^4 \to \R^3$ is the Hopf fibration, then any diffeomorphism $\R^3 \to \R^3$ fixing the origin lifts to an equivariant diffeomorphism of Hopf fibrations.
-This again follows from local linearity at the fixed point. \end{proof} Let $\Bet^{<}$ be the image of $\basichodge$; alternatively, $\Bet^{<}$ is the preimage of $\kappa(\uu \times \D)$. \begin{lemma} $\Bet^{<}$ is a homotopy retract of $\Bet.$ \end{lemma} \begin{proof} Let $r\colon \C \times I \to \C$ be a linear retraction of $\C$ onto $\D$.
-As in the proof of Lemma \ref{lem:Zretraction}, this induces a diffeomorphism and homotopy retract $\Bet \to \Bet^{<}$. \end{proof}
+The above argument suffices to establish that {\em some} map lifts to an equivariant embedding.
+To see that this is true for $\momenthomomorphism$ specifically (or indeed, any homotopy equivalence carrying $0_\Dol \to 0_\Bet$), it suffices to note that if $\R^4 \to \R^3$ is the Hopf fibration, then any diffeomorphism $\R^3 \to \R^3$ fixing the origin lifts to an equivariant diffeomorphism of Hopf fibrations.
+This again follows from local linearity at the fixed point. \end{proof}